-At the February 7, 2022 Regular Meeting, Delta Council endorsed the following recommendations in relation to the Roberts Bank Terminal 2 project:
+Therefore, at the February 7, 2022 Regular Meeting, Delta Council unanimously endorsed the following recommendations:

-- A. THAT the federal government be requested to: - postpone its decision on the Roberts Bank Terminal 2 project (RBT2) until it can be determined which of the proposed GCT Deltaport Berth 4 project (DP4) and the proposed RBT2 project will have fewer adverse environmental and community impacts; or - ii. deny approval of RBT2 based on: - the Federal Review Panel Report which, among other things, concludes that the project would result in numerous adverse residual and cumulative effects, and that many of those effects would be significant and unable to be mitigated; - Environment and Climate Change Canada's (ECCC) concerns that some adverse effects will be "immediate, continuous and cannot be mitigated" and that impacts on biofilm could have species-wide impacts on migratory birds. - B. THAT City of Delta reiterate previous requests for the federal and provincial governments to undertake a regional environmental assessment of the Fraser River estuary and Salish Sea, and develop a long-term environmental management plan for the region to guide conservation efforts and sustainable development, consistent with recommendations in the Federal Review Panel Report.
+A. THAT the federal government be requested to:

+- postpone its decision on the Roberts Bank Terminal 2 project (RBT2) until it can be determined which of the proposed GCT Deltaport Berth 4 project (DP4) and the proposed RBT2 project will have fewer adverse environmental and community impacts; or - ii. deny approval of RBT2 based on: - the Federal Review Panel Report which, among other things, concludes that the project would result in numerous adverse residual and cumulative effects, and that many of those effects would be significant and unable to be mitigated; - Environment and Climate Change Canada's (ECCC) concerns that some adverse effects will be "immediate, continuous and cannot be mitigated" and that impacts on biofilm could have species-wide impacts on migratory birds.

-C. THAT Delta's comments regarding the draft federal conditions, as detailed in Attachment A, be forwarded to the Impact Assessment Agency of Canada (IAAC) and the BC Environmental Assessment Office (BCEAO).
+- B. THAT City of Delta reiterate previous requests for the federal and provincial governments to undertake a regional environmental assessment of the Fraser River estuary and Salish Sea, and develop a long-term environmental management plan for the region to guide conservation efforts and sustainable development, consistent with recommendations in the Federal Review Panel Report. - C. THAT Delta's comments regarding the draft federal conditions, as detailed in Attachment A, be forwarded to the Impact Assessment Agency of Canada (IAAC) and the BC Environmental Assessment Office (BCEAO).

 To hear discussion and comments regarding this report, please click on the following link: Regular Council Meeting - February 7, 2022 (granicus.com) (discussion starts at 30:47).
 A copy of the council report, dated January 4, 2022, is also enclosed.
-Delta's comments on the draft federal conditions are included as Attachment A to the report.
+A decision from the federal government is anticipated sometime this year.
+I appreciate the opportunity to reiterate Delta's concerns regarding this project in advance of the provincial environmental assessment decision-making process.